 I have experience in the voluntary sector, such as Homestart and Samaritans and have worked with families, children and individuals for over 30 years.

-My initial qualification was in social care and I have worked in frontline settings in the social care settings, such as with children in care, post adoption, as well as working in CAMHS, education and in volunteer posts for charities.
+I started out in hospitality moved into voluntary work, teacher training then social care.
+My initial qualification was in children's social care and I worked in frontline settings in the social care sector, working for 10 years with those within the safeguarding and care system, then a further 10 years in adoption and their families.
+I have also worked in CAMHS, education and in volunteer posts for charities.
 I have extensive knowledge and understanding of the impact of developmental trauma, separation and loss.

 Below is an example of some of the areas of interest in which I have received training.